Be Polite. It Could Save an Epileptic Dog’s Life.

 That not-so-complicated idea can be boiled down even further to this really, really simple idea: Please be polite, respectful, and responsible.

-Regardless of why a dog may need space (there are so many reasons) the only thing most of us want is the opportunity to choose whether or not our dogs will interact with other dogs or people.
+Regardless of why a dog may need space (there are so many reasons: health, medical, occupational, and behavioral) the only thing most of us want is the opportunity – the right – to choose whether or not our dogs will interact with other dogs or people.

 We’re reasonable about this.
-We know we can’t always control our surroundings and we don’t expect others to go out of their way to avoid us, but it stinks when our ability to choose what’s best for our dogs disappears because someone is breaking the law or can’t/won’t control their dog (on leash or off).
+We’re upholding our end of the bargain by responsibly managing our dogs and getting out of the way.
+We know we can’t always control our surroundings and we don’t expect others to go out of their way to avoid us.
+But it stinks when our ability to choose what’s best for our dogs is taken from us.
+That happens when someone is breaking the leash law or can’t/won’t control their dogs (on leash or off).

 For many of us there are serious consequences when our ability to choose who our dogs interact with is taken away from us.

 I recently heard from a reader named Mary:

 “I just wanted to thank you for making people aware of this.
 My dog has epilepsy and while people’s ‘dogs are friendly’ they can kill my dog.